Janis Mars Wunderlich: Recognition

 She was profiled in a documentary Who Does She Think She Is? about the societal push for women to choose between art and motherhood and the struggle five female artists (Maye Torres, Angela Williams, Camille Musser, Mayumi Oda and Janis Mars Wunderlich) face in reconciling both parts of their lives.
 The New York Times said of her part in the film, “Janis Wunderlich, on the other hand, seems cheerfully adept at managing five children, a husband and a successful career as a sculptor.”

 Personal life

 Wunderlich is the mother of five children.
 Wunderlich is a member of the Church of Jesus Christ of Latter-day Saints.
+She is the step-granddaughter of folk artist Edwin George.
 She is also a Boston-qualifying marathon runner.

 As she raised her children, Wunderlich located her studio in the corner of her dining room so she was only a few steps from access to her art.
 She would work in the early mornings, during nap times, and after children went to bed.